Many children experience nightmares and night terrors, but most grow out of them. They don't cause any long-term psychological harm to your child.

 If the night terror episodes are frequent and occur at a specific time every night, you may find that waking your child breaks the cycle.
 Wake your child 15 minutes before the anticipated time of the episode every night for seven days.
 This can disrupt their sleep pattern enough to stop the episodes without affecting sleep quality.

 When you should seek help

-Most children will eventually grow out of night terrors.
-However, you should talk to your GP if they're occurring several times a night or occurring most nights.
+Most children eventually grow out of night terrors.
+However, talk to your GP if they're occurring several times a night or occurring most nights.

 Your GP will be able to check whether something that's easily treatable is causing the episodes.
 For example, large tonsils could be causing breathing problems at night and waking your child.

 In a small number of children who have frequent episodes of night terrors, referral to a specialist service may be needed.

 Nightmares are common in children aged three to six years.
 Most children grow out of them.

 Nightmares usually occur later in the night and cause strong feelings of terror, fear, distress or anxiety.
 Your child may wake up and be able to remember and describe the dream to you.

 Nightmares in children can be caused by a frightening experience, such as watching a scary film, or by something that's worrying them.